Irritable Bowel Syndrome (IBS)

 Lubiprostone (Amitiza)

-Clinical Context: This agent activates chloride channels on the apical part of the small bowel epithelium.
+Clinical Context: Lubiprostone activates chloride channels on the apical part of the small bowel epithelium.
 As a result, chloride ions are secreted and sodium and water passively diffuse into the lumen to maintain isotonicity.
 This medication is FDA approved for use in idiopathic constipation and in irritable bowel syndrome with constipation.

 Linaclotide (Linzess)